-In 2017/18, UK public sector funding for international biodiversity totalled £205 million; a real-term increase of 135% since the time series began in 2001/02.
-Funding for international biodiversity has also more than doubled over the last 5 years and increased by 20% in the latest year for which data have been compiled (Figure E2ii).
-Annual changes in this measure are influenced greatly by the irregular nature of (i) contributions to the Global Environment Facility (GEF) and (ii) other Official Development Assistance (ODA) funding (which now includes a wider range of projects as part of the 2019 update).
-The additional ODA data are only available from 2001/02 and therefore the time series has been shortened to ensure consistent presentation across all remaining years.
-Inclusion of these data has resulted in additional annual expenditure of between £13 million and £143 million across the time series (in 2017/18 prices).
-Step changes observed between 2011/12 and 2012/13 and between 2013/14 and 2014/15 are due to a large decrease followed 2 years later by a large increase in ODA funding for biodiversity related projects.
+In 2018/19, UK public sector funding for international biodiversity totalled £154 million; a real-term increase of 72% since the time series began in 2001/02.
+Funding for international biodiversity has also increased by 52% over the last 5 years but decreased by 30% in the latest year for which data have been compiled (Figure E2ii).
+Annual changes in this measure are influenced greatly by the irregular nature of (i) contributions to the Global Environment Facility (GEF) and (ii) other Official Development Assistance (ODA) funding.
+The majority of the latest-year reduction is accounted for by a 50% real-term decrease in ODA funding for forestry related projects in 2018/19.

-Figure E2ii.
-UK public sector expenditure on international biodiversity, 2001/02 to 2017/18.
+Figure E2ii UK public sector expenditure on international biodiversity, 2001/02 to 2018/19.

-- 1. Deflated using UK Gross Domestic Product (GDP) deflator. - 2.
-There may be some inconsistencies in the reporting of expenditure on international biodiversity from one year to the next (see background section for further details). - 3.
-The large fluctuations between years are mostly due to the irregular nature of (i) contributions to the Global Environment Facility (GEF) and (ii) other Official Development Assistance (ODA) funding (which now includes a wider range of projects as part of the 2019 update). - 4.
+- 1. Deflated using UK Gross Domestic Product (GDP) deflator.
+Data presented here are not directly comparable to those in previous publications because a new deflator is used to prepare each annual update. - 2.
+There may be some inconsistencies in the reporting of expenditure on international biodiversity from one year to the next (see the indicator webpage for further details). - 3.
+The large fluctuations between years are mostly due to the irregular nature of (i) contributions to the Global Environment Facility (GEF) and (ii) other Official Development Assistance (ODA) funding. - 4.
 The step change in 2014/15 is due to increased ODA funding for biodiversity related projects. - 5.
 GEF and other ODA expenditure are reported by calendar year; they have been allocated to the financial year beginning in each relevant calendar year, e.g. 2017 data are included in 2017/18. - 6.
-Revisions to past data series as a result of improved methodology and/or access to additional data (in particular, revisions to GEF payments and the inclusion of a wider range of other ODA funding from 2001/02 onwards) mean the chart (and figures) are not directly comparable to those presented in previous publications.
-It also means that the 2000/01 data point has been removed from the time series to ensure consistent presentation across all remaining years.
+Revisions to past data series as a result of improved methodology or access to additional data can mean the chart (and figures) are not directly comparable to those presented in previous publications.